Talon-1/cpu-meter-cinnamon-desklet/cpu-meter@Talon-1/README.md

 # About

-CPU usage derived from /proc/stat file
+CPU usage derived from /proc/stat

 RAM usage derived from /proc/meminfo

+Temperature derived from console command: "sensors"